marcosrivasr/file-groups/README.md

 ### 1.0.2

 Fixes the Git integration, now when a workspace has Git enabled the extension will suggest to create a new group linked to that branch

+### 1.0.3

+Fixes the issue where sometimes the Git integration didn't work correctly to identify the current branch